javokhirbek1999/blog-project/README.md

 ## Project Structure

-- Frontend: HTML and CSS files are located in the frontend/ directory.
+- Frontend: HTML and CSS.
-- Backend: Django application files are located in the backend/ directory.
+- Backend: Django.
 - Database: SQLite database used by default.
-- Diagrams: All project diagrams are stored in the diagrams/ folder and referenced in the README.
+- Diagrams: All project diagrams are stored in the root folder and referenced in the README.

 ## Group Members